Project Description

 by Pinellas County, Florida, in southern Tarpon Springs.

-The School Board was planning to sell the property to a developer of multifamily housing but has agreed to let WKPG have an opportunity to raise the money to make the purchase first.
+The School Board was originally planning to sell the property to a developer of multifamily housing but has since agreed to work with WKPG and Pinellas County to sell the property to the County to be preserved.
 Acquiring this site will require raising $3 million, the current asking price through grants and donations.
-Pinellas County has committed $1.5 million and WKPG has to raise the balance.
-Upon successful completion of the West Klosterman Preserve project, this land is expected to be turned over to the County to manage with the MPMA for the safety of the woodlands, its animals, and the preservation of this natural resource.
+Pinellas County has committed $1.5 million and WKPG will match that with a grant raised from our supporters.
+Upon successful completion of the West Klosterman Preserve project, this land will be owned by the County to manage with the MPMA as a preserve for the safety of the woodlands, its animals, and the preservation of this natural resource.

 The WK Preservation Group Inc. will continue to undertake the location and preservation of similar sections of land within Pinellas County, the most developed county in the state of Florida, and therefore the most in need of immediate preservation actions.
 We look forward to making a lasting difference for our community and future generations.